cloudmesh/cloudmesh-openapi/paper/_index.md

 ## Abstract

-In this wor we are benchmarking auto generated cloud REST services on various clouds.
-In todays application scientist want to share their services with a wide number of collegues while not only offereing the services as bare metal programs, but exposing the functionality as a software as a service.
-For this reason a tool has been debveloped that takes a regular python function and converts it automatically into a secure REST service.
+In this work we are benchmarking auto generated cloud REST services on various clouds.
+In today's application scientist want to share their services with a wide number of colleagues while not only offering the services as bare metal programs, but exposing the functionality as a software as a service.
+For this reason a tool has been developed that takes a regular python function and converts it automatically into a secure REST service.
 We will create a number of AI REST services while using examples from ScikitLearn and benchmark the execution of the